-- Speaking of Pokemon, older players should remember Pokemon Stadium, which was focused on battling hordes of AI trainers under some pretty fiendish conditions (such as using only baby Pokemon, randomly selected Pokemon, level limits, etc.).
+- Speaking of Pokemon, older players should remember Pokemon Stadium and its sequel, which were focused on battling hordes of AI trainers under some pretty fiendish conditions (such as using only baby Pokemon, randomly selected Pokemon, level limits, etc.).
 Round 1 in both games tended to be difficult as the player progressed and would require legitimate skill to beat, but most of it wasn't too bad.
-Round 2 bordered on Nintendo Hard, suffering from frustrating AI and the general feeling that it was pretty much made for the "Stop Having Fun" Guy sector of the fanbase.
+Round 2 bordered on Nintendo Hard, suffering from frustrating AI and the general feeling that it was pretty much made for the “Stop Having Fun” Guy sector of the fanbase.

 - Diamond and Pearl seem to have an accidental case of difficulty.
 Due to the fact that Sinnoh's region dex sucked, the Gym Leaders and Elite Four don't have enough of their chosen type to actually fill a team, and the resulting loosely connected replacements (Playboy Bunny on the fire team?
 Sure it's "hot" but...) make them impossible to sweep with a single move like the past 3 generations.

 - Thankfully, much of this was fixed in Platinum.
 Extra mons were added to the Sinnoh dex, allowing the Gym leaders and Elite Four members to have teams consisting entirely of their type, in addition to allowing more variety in the player's team.